 Hallmark 4: CITIZENSHIP/LEADERSHIP/PERSONAL RESPONSIBILITY - Development of good citizenship skills as part of the fabric of teaching and learning is critical to the long term, real-life success of our students.

 - LEADERSHIP - Project Based Learning requires administrative and teacher leadership while developing those qualities in our students.
 One of the key components of effective leadership is having the humility to know what you don't know and having the ability to listen and learn, from those who do.
+So, for teachers and administrators:

 - Leadership involves having the inner strength to make decisions and to take personal responsibility for the consequences of those decisions.